Explore the spectacular national parks of the USA's canyon country

 Activity adventure | Bucket-list holidays | City | Desert | March holidays | May holidays | Natural world | Self-drive

 The high-altitude deserts of south-west USA - some are as high as 9,000ft above sea level – are home to some of the most incredible landscapes on earth.
 A geological wonderland of twisted rocks, gravity-defying arches, towering spires and plunging canyons characterise its unique and unforgiving terrain.
-This tailor-made road trip visits some of the region's most spectacular national parks as you swap the bright lights of the Las Vegas Strip for Zion's cliff-framed meadows and hanging gardens, Bryce Canyon's cavernous amphitheatres and the buttes and mesas of Monument Valley – the famous backdrop to countless Hollywood Westerns.
+This tailor-made fly-drive visits some of the region's most spectacular national parks as you swap the bright lights of the Las Vegas Strip for Zion's cliff-framed meadows and hanging gardens, Bryce Canyon's cavernous amphitheatres and the buttes and mesas of Monument Valley – the famous backdrop to countless Hollywood Westerns.
 Finally, drop back south to the Grand Canyon's dizzying precipices and the sacred gorges of Sedona.
 There's also the option to extend your holiday with.a ranch stay on the outskirts of Tucson.

 Day by day itinerary